yetulaxman/ContainersHPC2024/_hands-on/fastqc_nextflow.md

 ## Tutorial 2: A Containerised Nextflow with `FastQC` software
 In this tutorial,  let's use a [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) analysis tool that involves working with samples from sequencing experiments.
 Here, we will learn how to:
-- use containers in Nextflow pipeline
+- use containers in a Nextflow pipeline
-- run nextflow as a batch job
+- run Nextflow pipeline as a batch job
 - review the results

 💬 Containerised applications are highly portable and reproducible for scientific applications.
 Fortunately, Nextflow smoothly supports integration with popular containers ( e.g., [Docker](https://www.nextflow.io/docs/latest/docker.html) and [Singularity](https://www.nextflow.io/docs/latest/singularity.html)) to provide a light-weight virtualisation layer for running software applications.
 Please note that you can only work with *Singularity/Apptainer* containers on Puhti as *docker* containers require prevelized access which CSC users **don't** have it on Puhti.